Candice Miller: Opposed legislation

 The bill Homeowner Flood Insurance Affordability Act of 2013 (H.R.
 3370; 113th Congress) passed in the House on March 4, 2014.
 The bill delayed indefinitely some of the reforms to the deeply indebted National Flood Insurance Program.
 The primary issue what the premiums should be on home and business owners located in flood zones.
 Miller opposed the bill and argued that the state of Michigan should opt out of the National Flood Insurance Program entirely and urged the governor to do so.
 According to Miller, Michigan residents subsidize other, more flood prone parts of the country, by paying higher premiums than they should.
 Miller suggested insurance premiums of being decided by politics rather than actuarial costs.
 She said that "too many Americans across this nation are paying rates far below what actual risk would dictate in the marketplace while others, including many who I represent, are being forced to pay into a program that they do not need or want to help subsidize lower rates for other favored groups whose risk is far greater."

 Political campaigns

 1986

 Miller was elected Harrison Township Supervisor in 1980, becoming the first woman and the youngest person ever to be elected to the position.
 In her first bid for federal office, Miller lost to 5-term incumbent Democrat David Bonior for Michigan's 12th congressional district.
+Candace Miller was first elected to the Harrison Township board of commissioners.